Culture videos that make candidates self-select before they apply

 After ngram

-You finally get budget approved for a culture video.
-The agency sends a crew of four.
-They set up lights in the conference room.
-Five employees read from a script about how much they love the collaborative environment.
-Everyone smiles on cue.
-The final cut looks like a bank commercial.
+You finally get budget approved.
+An agency crew sets up lights in the conference room.
+Five employees read from a script about the collaborative environment.
+The final cut looks like a bank commercial — every shot perfectly staged, none of it remotely close to a normal day in the office.

-You ask your engineering team lead to record a 3-minute phone video about what standup looks like.
-She rambles, laughs at an inside joke, and shows her actual desk setup.
-You drop the recording into ngram.
-Ten minutes later: dead air trimmed, captions added, your brand colors framing the whole thing.
-It looks intentional without looking staged.
+You ask the engineering lead to record a three-minute phone video about what her standup actually looks like.
+She rambles, laughs at an inside joke, and walks past her real desk setup.
+Ten minutes later in ngram, the dead air is trimmed, the captions are styled to your brand, and the cut feels intentional without feeling produced.

-You post it on your careers page.
-Candidates watch it and apply.
-Some of them join, expecting the polished version.
-Within 90 days, two of them leave.
-They didn't find the culture they were promised.
-They found a normal workplace with real trade-offs that nobody mentioned on camera.
+Candidates apply expecting the polished version they saw on the careers page.
+They join.
+Within ninety days, two of them resign — they did not find the culture they were promised.
+They found a normal workplace with real trade-offs that the staged video never showed.

-Six months later, three of the five employees in the video have moved to different teams or left the company.
-The video is now a time capsule of people candidates will never meet.
-You need a new one, but the budget conversation starts over from zero.
+Six months later, three of the five employees in the video have moved teams or left the company.
+The artifact is a time capsule of people candidates will never meet.
+You need a new one but the budget conversation starts over from zero, and the next agency invoice is already on the desk.

 Time to publish